Monodromy groups of polynomials of composition length 2: Some extensions of Lemma

-The remainder of the proof can therefore be carried out in analogy with the one of Lemma \ref{lem:fullsocle}, with Observation 1' ensuring that, for any $i,j$ yielding equality in \eqref{eq:support1_strong} (in particular, such that the $i$-th component entries of $x_1,\dots, x_s$ all act nontrivially on $\tilde{W}_j$), all commutators formed in the proof have $i$-th component entry in $W_j\setminus D$.
-The proof is concluded via noting that, since the dimension of the diagonal submodule $W_j\cap D$ is at most $1$, the $\mathbb{F}_p[U']$-submodule of $W_j$ generated by any element of $W_j\setminus D$ is necessarily $W_j$ itself.
+The remainder of the proof can therefore be carried out in analogy with that of Lemma \ref{lem:fullsocle}.
+Since $x_1,\dots, x_s$ all act nontrivially on $\tilde{W}_j$ for any $j\in J$, Observation 1' ensures that all commutators formed in the proof have a component entry in $W_j\setminus D$.
+The proof is concluded by noting that, since the dimension of the diagonal submodule $W_j\cap D$ is at most $1$, the $\mathbb{F}_p[U']$-submodule of $W_j$ generated by any element of $W_j\setminus D$ is necessarily $W_j$ itself.
 Thus $\Delta\supseteq W_j^d$ follows as before. \end{proof}